keli97/keli97.github.io/_pages/cv.md

 Research & Contests
 ======
+* **A Fast Approximation for SVC-Based Adaptive Streaming Network in D2D Communications**, *Research Assistant at Shanghai Key Laboratory of Scalable Computing and Systems, SJTU*, Apr.
+2018 - Present
+  * Designed an efficient service scheme transmitting Scalable Video Coding-based Adaptive Streaming (SVC-AS) in D2D communications; Proposed a fast D2D Multimedia Transmission Scheme based on the Minimum-Degree Spanning Tree (MDST) algorithm with an acceptable running time.
+  * Evaluated the performance and efficiency of the scheme using a real-world dataset based on NS2, where it outperformed the baseline scheme FlashLinQ in all areas.
 * **Crowdsourcing Task Assignment Strategy and Optimization Based on Social Network**, *The 18th Innovation and Practice Plan for Undergraduates of SJTU*, Nov.
-2018 - Present
+2018 - Nov.
+2019
   * Optimized the task assignment scheme in spatial crowdsourcing and proposed efficient truth inference algorithms.
   * Measured the fairness of the whole system using Jain's Fairness Index after a preliminary experiment.
   * Processed the data and conducted experiments on online crowdsourcing platforms.
-* **A Fast Approximation for SVC-Based Adaptive Streaming Network in D2D Communications**, *Research Assistant at Shanghai Key Laboratory of Scalable Computing and Systems, SJTU*, Apr.
-2018 - Aug.
-2018
-  * Designed an efficient service scheme transmitting Scalable Video Coding-based Adaptive Streaming (SVC-AS) in D2D communications; Proposed a fast D2D Multimedia Transmission Scheme based on the Minimum-Degree Spanning Tree (MDST) algorithm with an acceptable running time.
-  * Evaluated the performance and efficiency of the scheme using a real-world dataset based on NS2, where it outperformed the baseline scheme FlashLinQ in all areas.
+* **DREAM: An Ecological Game to Grow and Migrate Three Dragons**, *American Mathematical Contest in Modeling, Meritorious Winner (Top 6%), Team leader*, Jan.
+2019.
+  * Aimed to give a picture of three dragons existing in reality, we devise Dragon-Raising Ecology and Annual Migration (DREAM) model to describe the biological features of dragons and calculate energy expenditures and ecological requirements.
+  * In Dragon-Raising Ecology model, Logistic Model, Fourier Law of Heat Conduction, Maxwell’s Velocity Distribution Law, and other well-proved theories are employed to construct the foundations of our model.
+Meanwhile, Markov Chain is hired to calculate the probability of dragons in resting, flying, fighting, and death state.
+Combining Dragon-Raising Ecology model with analogy method and modest estimation, we obtain energy expenditures of weight growth, basic metabolism, temperature maintaining and evaporation energy dissipation.
+  * In Annual Migration model, we apply Thin Airfoil Theory to calculating energy of flying energy dissipation.
+Adopting the integrity of our DREAM model, we further calculate total energy expenditures, caloric intake as well as the size of area and community required to support dragons.
+  * Click [here](http://keli97.github.io/files/DREAM-An-Ecological-Game-to-Grow-and-Migrate-Three-Dragons.pdf) to see our MCM paper.
 * **Modeling Trends of Global Languages and Location Options for New Offices**, *American Mathematical Contest in Modeling, Meritorious Winner (Top 10%), Team leader*, Feb.
 2018.
   * Designed a Speaker Prediction Model that used study time of a language in a country to predict the distribution and numbers of various language speakers over time in different countries, based on the 10,000-Hour Rule.
   * Proposed a Location Selection Model to provide location options for new offices using the Analytic Hierarchy Process and optimized the options with the Genetic Algorithm.